LinkedInAttic/sepia/README.md

 The example is located in `examples/example.js`.
 It exercises some of the features of the module, and demonstrates that even requests made with the `request` module are intercepted properly.

+    cd sepia
+    npm install
+    rm -r fixtures # in case you had previously generated fixtures VCR_MODE=cache node examples/cache.js

+This example demonstrates the cache mode, which makes a real HTTP request and records it if the fixture does not exist, but then reuses the fixture if it does exist.
+Notice that the first call takes about one second, whereas the second call finishes quickly.

 ## Fixture Data